OpenShot/openshot-qt/doc/introduction.rst

 .. _in-license_ref:
 License
 -------
 OpenShot Video Editor is Free and Open Source Software (FOSS): you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-times.

 .. _in_download_ref:
 Download OpenShot
 -----------------
 There are many different ways to download and install OpenShot™ Video Editor, which is available for the following 64-bit operating systems:

  *  |linux| Linux® (most distributions)
  *  |mac| Apple® macOS®